Family-owned, five-star housebuilder, Bloor Homes, is proposing a residential neighbourhood at a sustainable location at Grange Farm, Coven.

 We want to ensure that the proposals align as much as possible with the priorities and aspirations of the community in Coven.

-Bloor Homes has created this website so that members of the community to view the emerging plans and provide feedback.
-We would like you to tell us your priorities and aspirations for new homes, open spaces and facilities to help shape the outline plans.
+Bloor Homes created this website so that members of the community to view the emerging plans and provide feedback.
+We asked local people to tell us their priorities and aspirations for new homes, open spaces and facilities to help shape the outline plans.

 Consultation drop-in events

-To complement our online consultation, we will also be presenting the information from this website at a consultation drop-in event.
-This will provide an opportunity for members of the community, including those who have limited access to the internet, to view the proposals, speak to members of the project team, and provide feedback.
+To complement our online consultation, we also presented the information from this website at a consultation drop-in event.
+This provided an opportunity for members of the community, including those who have limited access to the internet, to view the proposals, speak to members of the project team, and provide feedback.

 Date: Friday 16th May 2025